 - 125 grams salted butter cold & cut into small pieces

 - 1 cold egg yolk

 - In a food processor or bowl, combine the flour, sugar & cold butter together.
 Using your hands or using a food processor crumble the butter into the flour & sugar mixture until it resembles breadcrumb-like texture.
-Do not over do it as the butter may start to melt and make the flour soggy.
-Breadcrumb-like texture is what you want
+Do not overdo it as the butter may start to melt and make the flour soggy.
+The breadcrumb-like texture is what you want

 - To this mixture add the egg yolk and mix well.
 The dough at this point should come together and form a rough ball.
 Only if the dough still feels dry add the egg white as needed

 - Once the dough is ready, place it on a piece of cling wrap and flatten it into a disc-like shape.
 Cover all around with cling wrap and let it sit in the refrigerator for half n hour

 - Once chilled remove it from the fridge

 - How to roll the Sweet Pastry Crust Dough